DDoS Protection: 6 Strategies That Actually Work

 1. Develop a DDoS Response Plan

 A DDoS response plan outlines the steps your business will take in the event of a DDoS attack.
 This plan should include communication strategies, technical responses, and recovery procedures.
+Without a documented plan, teams waste critical minutes during an attack deciding who is responsible for what.

 2. Train Your Staff